Package 'gamlss.prepdata'

 annotate

-whether to annotate the points
+whether to annotete the the outliers

 line.col

-the colour of the horozontal line
+The color of the line

 point.col